 Everyone knows the stylish Summer appeal of cutoffs and how to wear them, but do you know how to make the best cutoff shorts from those old jeans of yours?
-We turned to one of the hippest chicks we know, Chantel Valentene, who is the designer behind premium denim label Resin.
-Resin denim is known for incredible feel and impeccable fit, so we asked Chantel — with her foolproof tips for making cutoff shorts for Summer that won't be too short, too long, or too uneven — to be our resident cutoffs expert (and model).
+We turned to denim guru Chantel Valentene, formerly of Resin denim.
+We asked Chantel — with her foolproof tips for making cutoff shorts for Summer that won't be too short, too long, or too uneven — to be our resident cutoffs expert (and model).

 The Short: The Casual Everyday Cutoff (made from men's jeans)

 Occasion: all day, every day.
 "Granted they are way too big for me, but I love wearing these shorts.
 They're so comfortable, so relaxed, so chill, so we are going to make these into a pair of tomboy shorts."

 Step 1: Invert and Smooth — "Whenever you're working with something that is 100-percent cotton you want to turn it inside out, it usually helps, because you can make sure you don't cut through your pockets — they're so long you would never know you were cutting a short short.
 Then smooth the legs down straight."

 Step 2: Measure — "Since the rise is so long we cut them pretty short, because they'll hang down pretty low on our bodies.
 I'll do a 2 or 3 inch inseam, but we start at 3 inches.
 We're going to curve the inseam up because on men's jeans they're so baggy that following the curve of the pocket makes them a little bit sexier.
 I'll measure it out from my crotch point 3 inches with my measuring tape."

 Step 3: Even It Out — "You want to match your point.
 Fold it over, making sure the crotch is folded, so you can make sure you're at the exact same point on both sides because the worst thing is uneven shorts!"